secondRZ/swe-interview/topics/data-structures.md

 my_list.erase(lst_itr);
 ```

-* Use when: You need to do a lot of inserting and deleting anywhere but the edges of the list. **And** you don't need constant access.
+* Use when: You have to.
+Usually for an interview questions or competition problem.
 * Access: **O\(n\)**
 * Insertion/Deletion: **O\(n\) **anywhere but the beginning unless you have the iterator \(which is linear to achieve\) \(No random access\). **O\(1\)** for `push_front`. \(No shifting.
 Just change pointers.\)  .